JOINT BASE LEWIS-MCCHORD —

 He said villagers also will be skeptical of any attempt by Bales’ defense to claim he was mentally incapacitated.

 “If someone is crazy, he would shoot the people at the gate.
-But he passes everybody, and goes to shoot these people [in the villages] he maybe met once before, and shoots them one by one?
+But he passes everybody, and goes to shoot these people he maybe met once before, and shoots them one by one?
 Why didn’t he shoot the soldiers on the way?
 Why didn’t he shoot his friends if he was so crazy?
 This is our question,” he said.
 “We aren’t stupid.
 We can count.
 They want to pin it on a crazy guy.”

 Kim Murphy, Los Angeles Times